Political repression in the Islamic Republic of Iran: 2026 Iran war

+United Nations' response

+On January 5, 2026, António Guterres—Secretary-General of the United Nations—urged the Iranian government to respect the rights of peaceful protesters.
+On January 11, Guterres released a statement saying that he was "shocked by reports of violence and excessive use of force by Iranian authorities against protesters across the country", pressuring the Iranian government to restore communications.
+The UN Human Rights Council adopted a resolution on January 23, 2026: it condemned the violent crackdown on peaceful protesters and urged the Iranian government to stop the unjust killings, enforced disappearances, sexual and gender-based violence, and arbitrary detention.

 Mechanisms of political repression

-The role of the Revolutionary Guard Corps (IRGC)
+Role of the Islamic Revolutionary Guard Corps

-The IRGC plays a central role in the enforcement of political repression in Iran.
-Under its control is the Basij militia, which is tasked with controlling and oppressing dissent against the Islamic Revolution.
-The IRGC was created to protect the new theocratic regime and prevent coups, to protect Ayatollah Khomeini's vision of a state based on velayat-e faqih (guardianship of the jurist).
+The Islamic Revolutionary Guard Corps (IRGC) plays a central role in enforcing political repression in Iran.
+Under the IRGC's control is the Basij militia, which is tasked with controlling and oppressing dissent against the Islamic Revolution.
+The IRGC was created to protect the new theocratic regime, prevent coups, and protect Ayatollah Khomeini's vision of a state based on velayat-e faqih ("guardianship of the jurist").
 The IRGC has grown into a powerful military, political, and economic force.
-The IRGC is tasked with maintaining internal security and defending the regime against perceived threats, both domestic and foreign.
+It is tasked with maintaining internal security and defending the regime against perceived threats, both domestic and foreign.
 Former members occupy high-ranking government positions.
 It has amassed wealth by operating networks that bypass international sanctions.
-The organization is responsible for overseeing various repressive activities, including the suppression of protests, surveillance of opposition figures, and the control of media and internet access.
-The IRGC is said to control between 20 and 40% of the Iranian economy.
+The organization is responsible for overseeing various repressive activities, including suppressing protests, surveilling opposition figures, and controlling media and Internet access.
+The IRGC is said to control between 20% and 40% of the Iranian economy.

 The Basij

-The Basij, a paramilitary force under the Islamic Revolutionary Guard Corps (IRGC), plays a key role in enforcing political repression in Iran.
+The Basij, a paramilitary force under the IRGC, plays a key role in enforcing political repression in Iran.
 Established in 1979 by Ayatollah Khomeini, it functions as a tool for maintaining regime control, suppressing dissent, and policing public morality.
 The Basij is instrumental in quelling protests and has been involved in violent crackdowns throughout Iran's history.
-Its members, including underage recruits, students, and elderly individuals, are mobilized to enforce the regime's policies and maintain internal security.
+Its members, including underage recruits, students, and elderly people, are mobilized to enforce the regime's policies and maintain internal security.
 Despite not receiving salaries, Basij members benefit from preferential access to government jobs and services.
-As a central element in the IRGC, the Basij is a powerful force used by the regime to suppress opposition and maintain its political grip on the country.
+A central element of the IRGC, the Basij is a powerful force used by the regime to suppress opposition and maintain its political grip on the country.

 The Basij has used violence against students, women, and opposition activists.